Sometimes people ask me what the control rods in nuclear power plants are. Well, here’s the answer:

 Nuclear reactor control rods have three primary types

-- Flux peaking rods – These control rods are used for controlling local neutron flux levels.
+- Flux peaking rods – These control rods control local neutron flux levels.
 They control fuel usage and maintain it within a specific band for localized fuel burnout.
-By raising and lowering on these rods that have a relatively low rod worth, the flux profile can be shaped to match the engineered ideal profile.
-Think of it like braking and accelerating your car in the most efficient way to save gas.
+The flux profile can be shaped to match the engineered ideal profile by raising and lowering these rods with a relatively low rod worth.
+Think of it as braking and accelerating your car in the most efficient way to save gas.

-- Power control rods – This type of rod is used for an overall control of reactor power during transient power changes.
+- Power control rods – This type of rod is used for the overall control of reactor power during transient power changes.
 They may have a faster rod speed than other rods in use.
-These are the rods that are used to control coolant temperatures when operating at power.
-It bears mentioning that borated water may be used in some circumstances instead of control rods to control reactor power levels.
-This is called a “chemical shim” and provides a more even neutron flux change.
-Also, variation of recirculation pump speeds in BWR designs will change the coolant to steam ratio inside of a fuel channel and, based on the void coefficient, change reactor power levels.
-These are alternative methods of changing power levels without using control rods.
+These rods are used to control coolant temperatures when operating at power.
+Borated water may be used in some circumstances instead of control rods to control reactor power levels.
+This is called a “chemical shim, ” providing a more even neutron flux change.
+Also, variation of recirculation pump speeds in BWR designs will change the coolant to steam ratio inside a fuel channel and, based on the void coefficient, change reactor power levels.
+These are alternative methods of varying power levels without using control rods.

 Principles of Operation

-All control rods must operate on two basic principles
+All control rods must operate on two primary principles.

-- They must operate at a speed fast enough to overcome a peak end of life xenon transient following a reactor shutdown to prevent a xenon precluded startup.
-This allows the reactor to reach design end of core life without core life being limited by fission product poisons.
+- They must operate fast enough to overcome a peak end-of-life xenon transient following a reactor shutdown to prevent xenon-precluded startup.
+This allows the reactor to reach the design end of core life without being limited by fission product poisons.
 What does that mean?
 Well, sometimes nuclear poisons (not people poisons, these prevent fission from happening by absorbing neutrons) build up in the core following certain power transients.
-To overcome that poisoning effect, your control rods must be fast enough to change your neutron flux rate fast enough to keep up with the negative effects of the poisons.
+To overcome Xenon poisoning, your control rods must be fast enough to change your neutron flux rate to keep up with the adverse effects of the poisons.

-- They must operate slow enough to allow operator action to prevent a power excursion in the event of a rod withdrawal casualty.
-If rod speed is too great, a rod withdrawal casualty will cause an uncontrollably high startup rate that will cause a peak reactor power level in excess of thermal limits.
+- They must operate slow enough to allow operator action to prevent a power excursion during a rod withdrawal casualty.
+If rod speed is too great, a rod withdrawal casualty will cause an uncontrollably high startup rate that will cause a peak reactor power level above thermal limits.

-This is the Rod Position Indication used at Chernobyl power plan.
-Each individual dial shows the position of the control rod.
+This is the Rod Position Indication used at Chornobyl power plant.
+Each dial shows the position of the control rod.
 Spread throughout the panel are local power level indicators.
-Due to the size of the Chernobyl power plants, it was possible for one part of the core to be operating critical while another part remained subcritical.
+Due to the size of the Chornobyl power plants, one part of the core could operate critically while another portion remained subcritical.